 In the past few years, video has exploded.
-Every so often you hear amazing statistics about the number of hours of video that’s being uploaded to YouTube every minute.
+There are amazing statistics about the number of hours of video being uploaded to YouTube every minute.
 And that’s just YouTube!
 Streaming video services have similarly multiplied, adding to the quantity of online video.

-It’s frustrating to say the least to have an online video playback play a little, pause, play a little more, then pause, then play a little more, then pause, then play a little more…
+It’s frustrating, to say the least, to have a video play a little, pause, play a little more, then pause, then play a little more, then pause, then play a little more.

 Or rather, the lack of speed.

 Videos require a lot of data, and that data has to be transferred fast enough across your internet connection for the video to play smoothly.

 If a video requires, say, three megabits per second (just an example), and your internet connection is only 1.5 megabits per second, you are going to experience stops and starts.
 The video player can’t get the data fast enough for the video to play without interruption.

 In that same vein, if some other program on your computer is simultaneously downloading something from the internet, then the available download speed left over for your playback will be reduced.
 You may have the required three megabits per second1 connection, but if another program is using some of it, your effective speed might be cut in half and your video, once again, begins to stutter.

 In addition, if someone else in your home is also watching online video or downloading lots of data on a different device, then the bandwidth available to your machine is reduced, and pausing once again happens.